cURL overview

 cURL is free software that allows you to transfer between servers.
 The cURL project offers two sub-projects:

-• curl — This is the command line tool you can run on your local computer, or your DreamHost server.
+• curl — This is the command line tool you can run on your local computer or your DreamHost server.
 It offers several command options for you to send and receive data. 'curl' uses 'libcurl'.

-Viewing the curl version installed
+View the curl version installed

 [server]$ curl --version

-Return the code of a specific webpage
+View the code of a specific webpage

-[server]$ curl http://example.com
+[server]$ curl https://example.com

 Save the code of a specific webpage in a new file